Green Lantern (Six Flags Great Adventure): Manufacturer

-Green Lantern is Six Flags Great Adventure's fifth Bolliger & Mabillard roller coaster, joining Batman: The Ride, Medusa, Nitro and Superman: Ultimate Flight.
-The coaster is the park's second standup coaster; the first was a smaller coaster manufactured by Intamin, Shockwave, which operated from 1990 to 1992.
+Green Lantern was Six Flags Great Adventure's fifth Bolliger & Mabillard roller coaster, joining Batman: The Ride, Medusa, Nitro and Superman: Ultimate Flight.
+The coaster was the park's second standup coaster; the first was a smaller coaster manufactured by Intamin, Shockwave, which operated from 1990 to 1992.
 Before Shockwave arrived at Great Adventure, the coaster was previously installed at Six Flags Magic Mountain from 1986 through 1988, preceding Riddler's Revenge.

 Theme

-As its name suggests, Green Lantern is themed for the DC Comics character of the same name.
+As its name suggests, Green Lantern was themed to the DC Comics character of the same name.
 The theme was chosen to coincide with the Green Lantern film scheduled for release in 2011.
-The track is painted green, with the exception of the yellow vertical loop.
+The track was painted green, with the exception of the yellow vertical loop.
 The second corkscrew was originally the track section which was going to be yellow, but it was decided to switch the scheme to the first loop.
-The loop is yellow because Green Lantern's enemy is the yellow Parallax.
+The loop was yellow because Green Lantern's enemy is the yellow fear entity Parallax.
 In June 2011, a Parallax cutout with clutching arms through which the train passes was placed at the bottom of the first drop.
-The ride's queue area features a series of comic-book-style boards relating the story of Hal Jordan (the Green Lantern) and the Green Lantern Corps.
+The ride's queue area featured a series of comic-book-style boards relating the story of Hal Jordan (the Green Lantern) and the Green Lantern Corps.
+An F-104 Starfighter was located in the queue area, referencing Jordan's occupation as a pilot.
+It was previously used as a prop for the former The Right Stuff: Mach 1 Adventure motion simulator ride.

 Trains

-Green Lantern currently operates with two steel-and-fiberglass trains.
-Each train has seven cars with four seats in a single row, for a total of 28 riders.
-Riders are secured by an over-the-shoulder harness.
+Green Lantern operated with two steel-and-fiberglass trains.
+Each train had seven cars with four seats in a single row, for a total of 28 riders.
+Riders were secured by an over-the-shoulder harness.
 Green Lantern originally operated with three trains but the park later reduced operation to two trains due to the trains "stacking" on the brake run.
-Although Green Lantern is a stand-up roller coaster, there is a small bicycle seat on which riders can lean.
+Although Green Lantern was a stand-up roller coaster, there was a small bicycle seat on which riders could lean.